ameen-abdelghani/NaiveBees_DeepLearning_ImgClassifier/README.md

 ### Next Steps

-Deploy the model using flask to make it accesable, and perform tests on new data.
+Deploy the model using flask to make it accessable, and perform tests on new data.